Skip to main content

 Ready to try moxibustion?

 Book your session online or give us a call.
-Claire will assess whether moxibustion is the right fit during your consultation.
+Claire holds a Master's degree in TCM from Chengdu University and has over five years of clinical experience.
+She will assess whether moxibustion is right for you during your consultation.